2025 Big 12 Conference women's basketball tournament: Seeds

-All sixteen teams will participate in the tournament.
-It will be the first with the 16-team bracket format.
-The top eight teams will receive a first round bye and the top four teams will receive a double bye, automatically advancing them into the quarterfinals.
+With the conference's realignment to 16 teams, the new tournament format from the previous season was amended: teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
+The top eight teams received a first round bye, and the top four teams received a double bye, automatically advancing them into the quarterfinals.

-Teams will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.